Universal Structure of Turbulent Radiative Mixing Layers

-TRMLs are the simplest example of multiphase radiative turbulence, and act as building blocks for phenomena such as radiative cloud-crushing~\cite{Armillotta2016,Gronke2018,Kanjilal2021MNRAS}, structure and dynamics of the multiphase circumgalactic and intragroup media~\cite{10.1093/mnras/stad2637}, cold filaments feeding galaxies~\cite{Mandelker2020}, and the interaction of galactic winds with the circumgalactic medium (CGM)~\cite{Soklowska2018}.
-Observations indeed reveal multiphase gas spanning \(10^4\)--\(10^7\) K in the CGM, consistent with the ubiquity of such layers~\cite{Tumlinson2017review}.
-Yet a first-principles, universal description of their internal structure has remained elusive.
+TRMLs are the simplest realizations of multiphase radiative turbulence.
+They form the building blocks of radiative cloud-crushing~\cite{Armillotta2016,Gronke2018,Kanjilal2021MNRAS}, cosmological cold filament accretion~\cite{Mandelker2020}, and the interaction of galactic winds with the circumgalactic medium (CGM)~\cite{Soklowska2018}.
+Observations reveal multiphase gas spanning \(10^4\)--\(10^7\) K in the CGM, consistent with the ubiquity of such layers~\cite{Tumlinson2017review}.